 |Age at Entry||Less than HS||HS Only||Some College||Bach||More than Bachelors|

 FAIR’s report argues for increased immigration restrictions as a way to address the federal budget deficit.
 However, it relies on poor methodology and contains numerous errors that undermine its credibility.
-Many years ago, I wrote a criticism of an earlier version this report by FAIR.
+Many years ago, I wrote a criticism of an earlier version of this report by FAIR.
 It’s disheartening to see that this later version written by different authors is even more sloppy and makes more errors than the older version.
 The immigration debate deserves higher quality research than this recent FAIR report.